michael-lehn/ulm-on-ice/examples/README.md

 ## Purpose

 Some example program you can execute on ULM-on-iCE.
-Simply copy and paste the hex code as shown in the demo
+Simply copy and paste the hex code as shown in the demo.
+Main purpose of course is testing the instruction set with simple examples.

 ### Demo (Link to YouTube)